 (25) The development hereby approved shall not be occupied until a Travel Plan for the development has been submitted to, and approved in writing by, the Local Planning Authority.
 The Travel Plan shall thereafter be retained for use at all times.

-Reason: To seek to reduce traffic generation by encouraging alternative means of transport to private motor vehicles and to comply with policy TR4 of the Brighton & Hove Local Plan.
+Reason: To seek to reduce traffic generation by encouraging alternative means of transport to private meter vehicles and to comply with policy TP4 of the Prighton % transport to private motor vehicles and to comply with policy TR4 of the Brighton & Hove Local Plan.